ltw-webdesign-1/curriculum/web-design-is-95-typography.md

     notes: |
       Totally ripping the title off from [IA: Web design is 95% typography](https://ia.net/topics/the-web-is-all-about-typography-period)

+  - content: |
+      ## Text is everywhere

+      - So much of our interfaces are text label
+      - Text is extremely accessible
+      - Content is exceptionally important

+  - content: |
+      ## Typography

+      *Readability on the web is critical*

+      - Looser line-height than print
+      - Similar line-length to print
+      - Lots of breaks: headings, lists, highlights
+      - Colour contrast between text & background

+  - content: |
+      ## CSS controls typography

+      **CSS gives us lots and lots of control over typography—and it’s always getting better.**

   - type: code
     css: |
       h1 {